 It’s easy to see why people fall for these scams.
 Who doesn’t fantasize about winning big?
 And that’s what these criminals are counting on.

 Once you’re interested, they may ask you to pay a small fee or tax to claim your prize.
-In the process, they’ll try to get you to reveal personal information.
+They’ll try to get you to reveal personal information in the process.
 And then they can use that information to steal even more from you.

-The FTC says people lose around $120 million a year on these and similar scams.
+The FTC says people lose around $120 million yearly on these and similar scams.
 Do yourself a favor and steer clear.

 10. Fake Customer Scams

 While many phone scams focus on individuals, businesses are also at risk.
-Some phone scams target business, seeking to exploit their desire to provide excellent service by pretending to be paying customers.
+Some phone scams target businesses, seeking to exploit their desire to provide excellent service by pretending to be paying customers.